mathesar-foundation/mathesar-wiki/development/implementation.md

 title: Implementation
 description: Notes related to implementation details.
 published: true
-date: 2021-04-23T11:45:31.370Z
+date: 2021-04-23T11:46:55.384Z
 tags:
 editor: markdown
 dateCreated: 2021-04-20T20:34:57.900Z
 ---

+> This information is somewhat outdated.
+See the ["Architecture" category on GitHub discussions](https://github.com/centerofci/mathesar/discussions/categories/architecture) for more recent implementation notes.
+{.is-warning}

 This document will hold the beginnings of some notes about tech, including design and implementation ideas.

-> This information is outdated and mainly preserved for historical purposes.
-{.is-warning}

 We'll refer to tables, schemas, databases, etc. defined by the user through the interface (as opposed to service model tables) as UD-{tables|schemas|databases|etc.}